Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 ## Introducing Generalization Using Reset Parameters

 To enable variations in the environments, we implemented `Reset Parameters`.
-We also specify a range of values for each `Reset Parameter` and sample these parameters during training.
+We also included different sampling methods and the ability to create new kinds of sampling methods for each `Reset Parameter`.
 In the 3D ball environment example displayed in the figure above, the reset parameters are `gravity`, `ball_mass` and `ball_scale`.

 ## How to Enable Generalization Using Reset Parameters

-We need to provide a way to modify the environment by supplying a set of `Reset Parameters`, and vary them over time.
+We first need to provide a way to modify the environment by supplying a set of `Reset Parameters` and vary them over time.
 This provision can be done either deterministically or randomly.

-This is done by assigning each reset parameter a sampler, which samples a reset parameter value (such as a uniform sampler).
-If a sampler isn't provided for a `Reset Parameter`, the parameter maintains the default value throughout the training procedure, remaining unchanged.
+This is done by assigning each `Reset Parameter` a `sampler-type`(such as a uniform sampler), which determines how to sample a `Reset
+Parameter`.
+If a `sampler-type` isn't provided for a `Reset Parameter`, the parameter maintains the default value throughout the training procedure, remaining unchanged.
 The samplers for all the `Reset Parameters` are handled by a **Sampler Manager**, which also handles the generation of new